M-Gharib/WAD2023/README.md

-# WAD2023 - Technical materials
+# WAD - Technical materials

 Materials for each week will be added as a branch of this repo